wamp-proto/wamp-proto/rfc/text/basic/bp_01_introduction.md

 The decoupling in routed RPCs arises from the fact that the Caller is no longer required to have knowledge of the Callee; it merely needs to know the identifier of the procedure it wants to call.
 There is also no longer a need for a direct connection between the caller and the callee, since all traffic is routed.
 This enables the calling of procedures in components which are not reachable externally (e.g. on a NATted connection) but which can establish an outgoing connection to the WAMP router.

 Combining these two patterns into a single protocol allows it to be used for the entire messaging requirements of an application, thus reducing technology stack complexity, as well as networking overheads.

-## Basic and Advanced Profiles

-This document first describes a Basic Profile for WAMP in its entirety, before describing an Advanced Profile which extends the basic functionality of WAMP.

-The separation into Basic and Advanced Profiles is intended to extend the reach of the protocol.
-It allows implementations to start out with a minimal, yet operable and useful set of features, and to expand that set from there.
-It also allows implementations that are tailored for resource-constrained environments, where larger feature sets would not be possible.
-Here implementers can weigh between resource constraints and functionality requirements, then implement an optimal feature set for the circumstances.

-Advanced Profile features are announced during session establishment, so that different implementations can adjust their interactions to fit the commonly supported feature set.

 ## Protocol Overview